Irish Wolfhound

 Despite their imposing size and fierce hunting heritage, Irish Wolfhounds are famously described as "gentle giants" - calm, patient, and remarkably sweet-natured.
 Their commanding presence combined with their gentle temperament makes them beloved family companions.

 The Irish Wolfhound is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 6-8 years, the decision to welcome a Irish Wolfhound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 6-8 years, the decision to welcome an Irish Wolfhound into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's gentle, dignified, courageous temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Irish Wolfhound behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Irish Wolfhounds have a wonderfully gentle nature:
+Irish Wolfhounds have a wonderfully gentle nature: Your veterinarian and experienced Irish Wolfhound owners can offer perspective tailored to your situation.

 - Gentle & Patient: Despite their enormous size, they are remarkably gentle with children and small animals.